manferlo81/foreach-prop/README.md

 ### filter

 *Similar to* `Array.prototype.filter`*.
-It executes the provided callback function for every key-value-pair in the object and returns a new object containing the key-value-pairs corresponding to those where the provided callback function returned a truthy value.*
+It calls the provided callback function for every* `key-value-pair` *in the object and returns a new object containing the key-value-pairs corresponding to those where the provided callback function returned a truthy value.*

 ```typescript
 filter(object, function callback(value, key, ...extra) => any, ...extra): object;
 ```

-*Any* `extra` *arguments will be passed to the callback function.*
+*Any* `extra` *argument will be passed down to the callback function.*

 *The callback function inherits the* `this` *value from the function call, so if you want a specific* `this` *value in your callback function, you can call it using the* `call` *method of the* `Function.prototype`*.*